zer0tonin/Mikochi/README.md

 # Configuration

-Mikochi is configured using environment variabled
+Mikochi is configured using environment variables

 | Key        | Description                        |
 |----------- |------------------------------------|